Family Law in Hungary

 - - rights and obligations for legally representing the child;

 Parental custody is the parent’s right and obligation to decide on behalf of the child and act accordingly.
 The child, however, has the right to express his or her opinions and wishes, provided that he or she has reached a certain degree of maturity and understanding.
 The parents or legal guardians must consider the child’s opinion.
+If you are an immigrant in Hungary and you have a child or want to get married here (or to divorce), the regulations of the Family Law will apply.

 Parental responsibility in case of divorce and other occurrences